-Children’s House International (CHI) is non-profit international adoption agency serving adoptive families across the U.S. They are fully licensed in FL, LA, MA, TX, UT, and WA.
+Children’s House International (CHI) is non-profit international adoption agency serving adoptive families across the United States.
+It is fully licensed in Florida, Louisiana, Massachusetts, Texas, Utah, and Washington.
 The agency’s focus is supporting families in the adoption process while serving disadvantaged children through various humanitarian efforts.

 CHI currently has programs operating in 11 countries: Bulgaria, China, Colombia, Ethiopia, Hungary, India, Mexico, Poland, Republic of Georgia, Romania, and Ukraine.
-In 2015, about half of the 147 placements were made through the China program and ~25% from Ethiopia, with the remaining countries making up ~25%.
+In 2015, about half of the 147 placements were made through the China program and approximately 25 percent from Ethiopia, with the remaining countries making up approximately 25 percent.

 Adoption through CHI involves the following steps:

 Each of the individual country's programs differs in specific eligibility requirements, demographic of children available, and wait times.
 For example, to adopt from China, married couples must be between the ages of 30-55, have four or fewer children under age 18 in the home, and can't have a BMI (body mass index) over 40.
 The wait time is generally about one year for the entire process.
 Within six months of their dossier submission, families can expect to have their adoption completed.
 Many older children and children with special needs are available to adopt in China.
 More than 70 percent are boys with correctable special needs, such as cleft lip and palate, cerebral palsy, and developmental delays.
 Most children are between the ages of 2 and 13 years old.